fhightower/fhightower.github.io/content/posts/bigquery-notes.md

   - Arrays (when `mode=REPEATED`)
     - Allows vertical storage
     - Identifiable where mode=`REPEATED`
+  - Analytic window functions using `LAG`
+  - Named subqueries using `WITH`
+    - Pre-processes data which can be cached for future queries
 - Optimization:
   - Partition tables
     - Group data into sections allowing BQ to scan less data